 5.4.5 The Board of Examiners may recommend the award of an aegrotat degree to any student who, because of illness or other extenuating circumstance, is unable to complete the assessment requirements of a programme.
 Such aegrotat degrees will only be available in the case of awards at Levels 5, 6 and 7 (further particulars are given in Clauses 6.3.9 - 6.3.11).
 In similar circumstances, and by recommendation to the Academic Board, an award may be granted at Level 4.

-5.4.6 The accompanying policies and procedures in relation to extenuating circumstances are set down in Chapter 10 of the ifs School of Finance Code of Practice for Quality Assurance.
+5.4.6 The accompanying policies and procedures in relation to extenuating circumstances are set down in Chapter 10 of ifs University College Code of Practice for Quality Assurance.